0

 • UV light is the biggest culprit.
 It damages DNA and triggers enzymes that break down collagen.

-• Lifestyle habits—like poor nutrition, alcohol, stress, and lack of sleep—add to the damage.
+• Lifestyle habits — like poor nutrition, alcohol, stress, and lack of sleep — add to the damage.

 Microbiome influences

-Estrogen’s Role in Skin Health
+Estrogen's Role in Skin Appearance

-• Reduces oxidative stress and inflammation.
+• Is linked to lower oxidative stress and inflammation.

 What It Means for Women in Midlife